oVirt/ovirt-site/source/download/install_on_rhel.md

 # Installing on RHEL

-In order to install oVirt 4.5 beta on RHEL 8.6 beta you'll need to provide CentOS Stream required configuration.
+In order to install oVirt 4.5 on RHEL 8.6 beta you'll need to provide CentOS Stream required configuration.
-The following bash code is needed before starting to install oVirt 4.5 beta on top of RHEL 8.6 beta
+The following bash code is needed before starting to install oVirt 4.5 on top of RHEL 8.6 beta

 ```bash